score-json/nlohmann_json/.dotstop_extensions/README.md

             - "https://github.com/nlohmann/json/graphs/commit-activity"
             - "https://github.com/nlohmann/json/forks?include=active&page=1&period=&sort_by=last_updated"
 ```
-A response time of at least the five-fold of the acceptable response time is deemed unacceptable and gives an individual score of zero.
-Likewise unacceptable is a response code other than `200`, which gives an individual score of zero.

-The total score is the mean of the individual scores.

 ## check_test_results

-The automatic validator `check_test_results` is intended to evaluate the database `MemoryEfficientTestResults.db` which is generated in the ubuntu-Workflow, and which contains the test-report of the most recent workflow run.
-This database is temporary, and, contrary to `TSF/MemoryEfficientTestResultData.db`, which is persistently stored on the branch `save_historical_data`, not persistently stored.
+The `check_test_results` validator analyzes the most recent unit test outcomes stored in a SQLite database generated by the ubuntu workflow and calculates a score that reflects the proportion of passed test cases among those that were executed.
+The `configuration` lists the test files of interest (by their base names without the “unit-” prefix or file extension) and optionally overrides the `database` file path and `table` name.
+For each specified test, the validator counts the passed and failed cases and ignores skipped cases to compute an individual pass ratio.
+The overall score is the mean of these ratios, which provides a balanced measure of recent test success across the selected test files.

-The expected configuration is given as follows:
+The expected configuration is:

 ```
 evidence: